-- ensure the academy child protection policy is known, understood and used appropriately and is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, working with the Trust Safeguarding lead. - ensure the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the academy. - link with the Local Safeguarding Partners to make sure staff are aware of any training opportunities and the latest local policies on local safeguarding arrangements - provide appropriate reports and information to the academy and the trust ensuring secure transit, and confirmation of receipt should be obtained (if CPOMS is not the tool for transfer).
-Receiving schools and colleges should ensure key staff such as designated safeguarding leads and SENCOs or the named person with oversight for SEND in colleges, are aware as required.
+- a) ensure the academy child protection policy is known, understood and used appropriately and is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, working with the Trust Safeguarding lead. - b) ensure the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the academy. - c) link with the Local Safeguarding Partners to make sure staff are aware of any training opportunities and the latest local policies on local safeguarding arrangements - d) provide appropriate reports and information to the academy and the trust.